 What is a tooth root abscess?

-A tooth root abscess is a severe infection that develops around the root of a tooth usually occurring from a broken or traumatized tooth.
+A tooth root abscess is a severe infection that develops around the root of a tooth.
+It usually occurs as a result of bacteria entering through a broken or traumatized tooth.

 What causes a tooth root abscess?

 A tooth root abscess forms when bacteria enter the exposed root canal of the tooth.
 The crown of a healthy tooth is covered by enamel.
 Enamel is essentially impervious, preventing bacteria from entering into the tooth.
 Beneath the enamel is a different dental hard tissue known as dentin.
 Dentin contains approximately 300-400,000 small openings (tubules) that communicate with the center of the tooth.
 In the center of the tooth is the pulp cavity which contains the soft tissue (blood vessels, nerve, and lymphatic tissue).
 The tissue in the pulp cavity is collectively referred to as the pulp.
 The pulp nurtures the normal tooth.